-- 9.13 Park and ride facilities are used to help provide a choice of transport modes and to reduce the number of cars on the highway network.
-Park and ride sites are used by commuters and local people who park their cars on allocated car parks and then transfer to a dedicated bus service for the remainder of the journey. - 9.14 Core Strategy Policy 3 allocates general locations for park and ride facilities to help reduce congestion through the borough and into Preston.
-Within South Ribble there
+9.12 Park and ride facilities are used to help provide a choice of transport modes and to reduce the number of cars on the highway network.
+Park and ride sites are used by commuters and local people who park their cars on allocated car parks and then transfer to a dedicated bus service for the remainder of the journey.

-- are two potential park and rides identified, these are at Penwortham (Booths Roundabout/Howick Cross) and Cuerden. - 9.15 In partnership with Lancashire County Council further assessment is needed to help identify the exact locations and operation of these facilities in the borough.
-This will be addressed through the Local Transport Plan 3 implementation process and the Central Lancashire Transport Masterplan.
+- 9.13 Core Strategy Policy 3 allocates general locations for park and ride facilities to help reduce congestion through the borough and into Preston. - 9.14 In partnership with Lancashire County Council further assessment is needed to help identify the exact locations and operation of these facilities in the borough.
+This is addressed through the Local Transport Plan 3 implementation process and the Central Lancashire Highways and Transport Masterplan.